-When $X\in\{0,1\}$ and $p(X)=(1,X)'$, the identification condition becomes the standard condition for the treatment effect model
+When $D\in\{0,1\}$ and $p(D)=(1,D)^{\textrm{T}}$, the identification condition becomes the standard condition for the treatment effect model

-The identification condition is that the conditional second moment matrix of $(1,X)'$ given $V$ is nonsingular with probability one, which is the same as
+The identification condition is that the conditional second moment matrix of $(1,D)^{\textrm{T}}$ given $X$ is nonsingular with probability one, which is the same as

-with probability one, where $P(V)$ is the propensity score.
-Here we can see that the identification condition is the same as $0<P(V)<1$ with probability one, which is the standard identification condition.
+with probability one, where $P(X)$ is the propensity score.
+Here we can see that the identification condition is the same as $0<P(X)<1$ with probability one, which is the standard identification condition.

-With multiple treatments, because $p(X)$ includes an intercept, the identification condition is the same as nonsingularity of the variance matrix $\text{var}(X|V)$ with probability one.
-This result generalizes (\ref{eq:binaryT-1}).
+Because $p(D)$ includes an intercept, the identification condition is the same as nonsingularity of the variance matrix $\text{var}(D\mid X)$ with probability one.
+This result generalizes (\ref{eq:binaryT}).

-\begin{thm} $E[p(X)p(X)'|V]$ is nonsingular with probability one if, and only if, the variance matrix $\text{var}(X|V)$ is nonsingular with probability one. \end{thm}
+\begin{thm} $E\{p(D)p(D)^{\textrm{T}}\mid X\}$ is nonsingular with probability one if, and only if, the variance matrix $\text{var}(D\mid X)$ is nonsingular with probability one. \end{thm}

-Considerable simplification occurs with mutually exclusive treatments, which allows for the formulation of an equivalent condition for nonsingularity of $E[p(X)p(X)'|V]$ solely in terms of the generalized propensity scores (\citealp{Imbens 2000}).
-This result generalizes the standard identification condition for binary $X$.
+\begin{sloppy}Considerable simplification occurs with mutually exclusive treatment regimes, which allows for the formulation of an equivalent condition for nonsingularity of $E\{p(D)p(D)^{\textrm{T}}\mid X\}$ solely in terms of the generalized propensity scores (\citealp{Imbens:2000}).
+This result generalizes the standard identification condition for binary $D$. \end{sloppy}